Sustainability & environmental management

 If equipment is no longer fit for purpose and cannot be repaired or upgraded it will be recycled through our chosen provider: https://www.gigacycle.co.uk/

 Gigacycle operates a 0% landfill policy.
 They will also look to recycle first, but will then deconstruct the equipment into raw materials such as plastic, aluminium, steel and copper and glass.
 These raw materials are then used to manufacture new products.

-All equipment to be recycled should be returned to the tech department where it can be securely wiped, where appropriate, and labelled to ensure a full audit trail.
+All equipment to be recycled should be returned to the People & Culture department where it can be securely wiped, where appropriate, and labelled to ensure a full audit trail.

 It will then be stored in the Reddico office collection point until it can be moved to the head office collection point.
 Once there are enough items, a pickup will be scheduled with Gigacycle.